Galaxy Quest: Casting

-Tony Shalhoub originally auditioned for Guy Fleegman until Sam Rockwell won the role.
-Shalhoub was then cast as Fred Kwan instead.
-Shalhoub and Parisot worked together to develop the Kwan character, loosely basing him on David Carradine, who was a non-Asian in an Asian role in the Kung Fu television series.
-There had been an urban legend that Carradine frequently acted in his show while under the influence of drugs.
-While Shalhoub could not directly portray a "stoner" in a PG-13 film, he subtly used that direction, which Rockwell described as a "failed Scientologist".
-Shalhoub insisted that Kwan should always be shown eating to reference the stoner stereotype.
+Tony Shalhoub originally auditioned for Guy Fleegman until Sam Rockwell was cast.
+Shalhoub was cast as Fred Kwan and worked with Parisot to develop the character.
+Kwan was loosely based on David Carradine, who was a non-Asian in an Asian role in the television series Kung Fu.
+Additionally, it was rumored that Carradine frequently acted while under the influence of drugs.
+Although Shalhoub could not overtly portray a "stoner" in a PG-13 film, he insisted that Kwan should always be shown eating to subtly reference the stoner stereotype.

 Rockwell, who wanted to develop a more serious dramatic acting career, initially considered declining the role after he was cast.
-He eventually recognized that several successful dramatic actors had done comedy roles early on, and Rockwell's friend Kevin Spacey convinced him to take the part.
+He eventually recognized that several successful dramatic actors had done comedy roles early on, and his friend Kevin Spacey persuaded him to take the part.
 He was the last of the main actors to be cast.
 Rockwell fashioned Fleegman after cowardly characters from other films, such as John Turturro's Bernie in Miller's Crossing, Bill Paxton's Private Hudson in Aliens, and Michael Keaton's "Blaze" in Night Shift.
 Rockwell drank a lot of coffee before certain scenes to help create the over-excitement and jitters associated with the character.
 Rockwell's character's name, Guy Fleegman, is a homage to Guy Vardaman, a little-known actor who worked extensively on Star Trek either as a stand-in or in bit roles.
 Rockwell and Shalhoub improvised some dialog to contrast Fleegman as an alarmist while Kwan was always nonchalant.
 Daryl Mitchell had worked with Parisot on Home Fries, and Parisot felt he was the perfect choice to play Webber.
-David Alan Grier was the second choice for Webber.
+David Alan Grier was the second choice.

 Justin Long was cast as Brandon, and it was Long's first feature-film role.
 Long had just completed a pilot for a television show under casting director Bonnie Zane, who suggested Long to her sister Debra Zane, the casting director for Galaxy Quest.
 Long said he was nervous auditioning as an unknown actor at the time, competing against Kieran Culkin, Eddie Kaye Thomas, and Tom Everett Scott.
 Parisot had given Long a copy of Trekkies, a film about the Star Trek fandom, to help prepare for the character.
 Long based his character on a combination of Philip Seymour Hoffman's Scotty J. from Boogie Nights and the Comic Book Guy from The Simpsons.
 Paul Rudd auditioned for a role.